 The world of horror celebrity works much like the world of celebrity in general, but on a smaller scale.
-There are the major stars like Robert Englund, Danielle Harris and Doug Bradley, and then there are all of the other great actors who aren’t as well known, even amongst genre fans.
+There are the major stars like Robert Englund, Danielle Harris, and Doug Bradley, and then there are all the other great actors that aren’t as well known, even amongst genre fans.
 That’s unfortunate, because there are so many great talents in the world of horror cinema and many of them go unnoticed.
 Previously, we looked at actors you might not recognize, but will surely have seen.
-This time we’ll be spotlighting great female talent in the horror world that still goes unnoticed for one reason or another.
+This time we’ll be spotlighting great female talent in the horror world that goes unnoticed for one reason or another.

 Sybil Danning has starred in countless B-Movies over forty years.
 She appeared in dozens of grindhouse films in the 70’s.
-In the mid-1980’s she was featured in Howling II: Your Sister is a Werewolf, which will sadly always be one of her most famous roles.
+In the mid-1980s she was featured in Howling II: Your Sister is a Werewolf, which will sadly always be one of her most famous roles.
 More recently, she has appeared in Grindhouse and Rob Zombie’s Halloween.
 In some ways it’s the sheer volume of work that makes Danning not as recognizable as other actresses.
 She’s starred in so many smaller roles, over such a long period of time that most people will probably not know who she is unless they are an avid fan of grindhouse cinema.
 This is unfortunate, because she is a great talent who deserves larger recognition.

 Related: The Howling Series: A Viewing Guide